Moving to Mexico and Feeling Great!

 The Mexican Public System

 Mexico has made a remarkable commitment to its citizens: to provide universal healthcare.
-This amazing promise is being implemented through two different national programs: IMSS and Seguro Popular.
+This promise is being implemented through two different national programs: IMSS and Seguro Popular.

 Mexico’s initial national program, IMSS, covers working people and their families and is paid, in part, by employers.
 This program is also available to foreign residents on a voluntary (self-paid) basis.
 While application requires a number of steps, full coverage doesn’t begin for two years, and it does not cover most pre-existing conditions, the cost is modest.
+Be aware that waiting times may be long and you cannot choose your IMSS doctor.
+Medical staff are also less likely to speak English than those in private hospitals and clinics.

 IMSS is a viable solution for some expats, especially those living in the large urban areas of Mexico.
 However, there is no IMSS hospital in the Lake Chapala area.
 So, while the coverage can still be obtained, problems can arise because of the lack of proximity.